Why Accounting Firms Need to Prioritise CPD for Staff

 Walk before you run

-Business is becoming more complex, so it’s fundamental you and your firm keep up.
+Business is becoming more complex, so it’s fundamental you must keep up.
 We know that people learn in different ways, so that’s why we’ve ensured certification is a varied course, covering different topics in diverse ways.

 Happy staff will stick